How Much Does Ceiling Repair Cost? [2025 Data]

 Ceiling Repair Cost by Material

-The square-foot rate fluctuates based on the material of your ceiling, for example:
+The square-foot rate fluctuates based on the material of your ceiling.
+For example:

-How Much Does Ceiling Repair Cost by Type of Issue?
+Ceiling Repair Cost by Type of Issue

 Repair TypeAverage Cost

-Main home support beam$1,500 – $10,000
+Main home support beam$1,500–$10,000

 Water Damage